elifesciences/tech-team/adr/0005-supported-php-versions.md

 There are exceptions such as `crm` not supporting PHP 7 and being stuck on 5.6.

-Staying up to date with the major and minor versions of PHP is important to be able to use new features and libraries, and to keep working on a version that receives bug fixes and security updates.
+Staying up to date with the major and minor versions of PHP is important:

+- to be able to use new features and libraries (nice to have)
+- to keep working on a version that receives bug fixes and security updates (must have)

 All infrastructure is currently based on: